R-Millager/asr4csd/python_for_asr_tutorial_day2.md

 ## **5. Assigning Working Directories**

 It is important to understand navigating file directories so that Python knows where to find files on your device.
-You can check or change your working directory using the `os` module:
+When inside of Jupyter notebook, you can check or change your working directory using the `os` module:

 ```python
 import os